 Luke continues 2:40 And the Child grew, and became strong in spirit, being filled with wisdom.
-And the grace of God was upon Him. – At the age of twelve Jesus’ family travelled to the annual Feast of the Passover.
+And the grace of God was upon Him. – At the age of twelve Jesus’ family traveled to the annual Feast of the Passover.
 Jesus left out of the returning caravan and stayed in Jerusalem.
 Concerned parents found Jesus three days later.
 46 …in the temple sitting among the teachers, listening to them, and asking them questions.
 49 He [Jesus] said to them, “Why were you looking for me?
 Didn’t you know that I had to be in my Father’s house?” – Joseph and Mary did not understand what Jesus meant.
 This seems strange; did not the father and mother of Jesus remember angel Gabriel’s revelation, the visit of wise men, the Egyptian journey and all that God had communicated to them about Jesus’ forthcoming mission?

 There is no further knowledge of the years of Jesus’ youth.
 However, we can believe that God’s wisdom grew and the relationship with God strengthened.
 At the age of thirty, Jesus had matured and John baptized him and God acknowledged Jesus as his son.

 God’s spirit made Mary pregnant, and Jesus was born, as a normal human being, to be a normal man, except that he had extraordinary human genes.
-At a very young age he knew the Bible better than the learned old.
+At a very young age, he knew the Bible better than the learned old.
 God gave Jesus his own attributes so that they were spiritually one.
 In Jesus dwelled all the fullness of God.
 Jesus used God’s power and qualities to heal people and even to raise a few from dead.
 Jesus was, however, a man to whom God had given his own abilities, and Jesus acted only according to God’s will.
 Mat 12:28 But if I drive out demons by the Spirit of God, then the kingdom of God has come to you.

 Joh 5:19 Then Jesus answered and said to them, Truly, truly, I say to you, the Son is not able to do anything from Himself, except what He may see the Father doing; for whatever that One does, these things also the Son does the same way.